KonnexionsGmbH/dcr/docs/index.md

 ### 2.1.3 Convert **`pdf`** documents to image files (step: **`p_2_i`**)

 This processing step only has to be carried out if there are new **`pdf`** documents in the document input that only consist of scanned images.
-**`pdf`** documents consisting of scanned images must first be processed with OCR software in order to extract text and metadata they contain.
+**`pdf`** documents consisting of scanned images must first be processed with OCR software in order to extract text they contain.
 Since [Tesseract OCR](https://github.com/tesseract-ocr/tesseract){:target="_blank"} does not support the **`pdf`** file format, such a **`pdf`** document must first be converted into one or more image files.
 This is done with the software [pdf2image](https://pypi.org/project/pdf2image){:target="_blank"}, which in turn is based on the [Poppler](https://poppler.freedesktop.org){:target="_blank"} software.
 The processing of the original document (parent document) is then completed and the further processing is carried out with the newly created image file(s) (child document(s)).